A parametric version of LLL and some consequences: parametric shortest and closest vector problems: Shortest vector and closest vector problems

 We now prove Theorem \ref{thm:shortest}.
 The only additional ingredient is a standard fact about comparison of polynomials and its extension to EQP functions, as follows.

 \begin{prop} Let $p_1, \dots, p_N \in \Z[t]$ be polynomials.
 There exists $i$ such that for all sufficiently large $t$, $p_i(t) \geq p_k(t)$ for every $k = 1,\dots,N$. \end{prop}

 \begin{cor} Let $q_1, \dots, q_N$ be EQP functions.
-Then there exists a modulus $M$ and indices $i_1, \dots, i_M$ such that for all $j=1,\dots,M$ and all sufficiently large $t$ congruent to $j$ (mod $M$), $q_{i_j}(t) \geq q_k$ for every $k=1,\dots,N$. \end{cor}
+Then there exists a modulus $M$ and indices $i_1, \dots, i_M$ such that for all $j=1,\dots,M$ and all sufficiently large $t$ congruent to $j$ (mod $M$), $q_{i_j}(t) \geq q_k(t)$ for every $k=1,\dots,N$. \end{cor}

-\begin{proof} Choose $T$ such that $q_1, \dots, q_N$ each agree with a quasipolynomial for $t > T$ and let $M$ be a common period of the $N$ quasipolynomials.
+\begin{proof} Choose $T$ such that $q_1, \dots, q_N$ each agree with a quasi-polynomial for $t > T$ and let $M$ be a common period of the $N$ quasi-polynomials.
 For $t > T$ and congruent to a fixed $j$ (mod M), we thus compare only polynomials, so the result follows from Proposition \ref{prop:polycomparison}. \end{proof}